by Jeff Beckham

 Studies have shown that if we think we're being watched, we tend to behave more honestly.
 One name for this is the Hawthorne Effect, from a set of studies done nearly 100 years ago at the Hawthorne Works factory in Cicero, Illinois.
 More recently, a group of scientists at England's Newcastle University found that people cleaned up their breakroom more often when a poster showing a face or even a pair of eyes was posted nearby.

 It may sound creepy, but we are on our best behavior when someone is watching.
-With smartphone apps like Root tracking our driving habits, companies hope that the feedback we get will turn us into better drivers.
+With smartphone apps like Root tracking our driving habits, companies hope that the feedback we get will help us make safe driving a priority.

 Root Car Insurance is a relative newcomer to the auto insurance market.
-The Ohio-based company offers "car insurance for the way you drive" in the form of usage-based car insurance.
-The company gathers information via telematics devices to price its premiums based on your driving habits and frequency, rather than relying solely on demographic and historical information to set rates.
+The Columbus, Ohio-based company offers "car insurance for the way you drive" in the form of usage-based car insurance.
+The company gathers information via telematics devices to price its premiums based on your driving habits and frequency, rather than relying solely on demographic and historical information like your driving record or credit history to set rates.